Thai golfer Ekpharit Wu takes joint lead at S’pore Open with his wife Pam on his bag

 While he was happy with his performance in the opening round, Ang is not too fixated on results.

-“This is my job, I’m really grateful to be able to do it and the opportunity to play here.”
+“This is my job.
+I’m really grateful to be able to do it and for the opportunity to play here.”

 Dive into all the sporting action and trends in Singapore with ST’s weekly newsletter.